-In the presence of proactive recovery even a correct and fast leader will be eventually rejuvenated.
-In this case we can still guarantee BOUNDED-DELAY, but for at most 3foccurrences the worst-case bound on BOUNDED-DELAY becomes $t = 2f \cdot \alpha + \beta$ , with $\alpha$ the time to detect and replace a malicious or slow leader, and $\beta$ the time for a correct replica to complete recovery.
+Prime guarantees BOUNDED-DELAY by settling on a correct leader that initiates ordering rounds in a timely manner.
+However, in the presence of proactive recovery even a correct and fast leader will eventually be rejuvenated.
+In this case we can still guarantee Bounded-Delay, but for at most 3f occurrences the worst-case bound on Bounded-Delay becomes $t=2f\cdot\alpha+\beta$ , with $\alpha$ the time to detect and replace a malicious or slow leader, and $\beta$ the time for a correct replica to complete recovery.
 We calculate t will be approximately hours for real systems with large state, with t dominated by $\beta$ .
-Under normal operations (i.e. no recovery in progress), if in the presence of f failures an additional replica partitions away for a while and then rejoins, we are not able to guarantee BOUNDED-DELAY until the partitioned replica catches up.
-In this case we are only able to guarantee LIVENESS.
+Under normal operations (i.e. no recovery in progress), if in the presence of f failures an additional replica partitions away for a while and then rejoins, we are not able to guarantee Bounded-Delay until the partitioned replica catches up.
+In this case we are only able to guarantee Liveness.

+C.

-C. n = 3f + 2k + 1 replicas
+$$n = 3f + 2k + 1$$

+replicas

 In this section we investigate how to reduce t, the worstcase bound on BOUNDED-DELAY after the rejuvenation of the leader.
-We avoid waiting for the complete recovery after the rejuvenation of a correct replica by adding other replicas in the system.
+Normally, we need 3f + 1 replicas to guarantee the progress of the algorithm.
+However, if a correct replica rejuvenates in the presence of f malicious replicas, the system could halt until recovery is completed.
+We avoid this problem by adding more replicas in the system.
 Specifically, we need 3f + 2k + 1 replicas, as previously described in [5]. k is the maximum number of crashed, recovering, and partitioned replicas tolerated in the presence of f malicious replicas during a vulnerability window T. In the presence of 3f + 2k + 1 replicas we define a partitioned replica as a replica that cannot communicate with another $\gamma = 2f + k$ correct replicas.
 Augmenting the number of replicas requires at least 2f + k + 1 replicas to order updates.
 Hence, certificates collected during pre-ordering and ordering phases are composed of 2f + k + 1 messages.

-The definitions of SAFETY and LIVENESS do not change in the presence of 3f + 2k + 1 replicas.
-The only difference in NETWORK-STABILITY is that at any time the set S of stable replicas can be populated by any 2f + k + 1 correct replicas, i.e. the minimum number required to order updates and elect a new leader.
-Hence, in a system with 3f + 2k + 1replicas, if NETWORK-STABILITY holds, we can still guarantee BOUNDED-DELAY over the rejuvenation cycle, but for at most 3f + 2k occurrences the worst-case bound on BOUNDED-DELAY becomes $t = (2f + k) \cdot \alpha$ .
+The definitions of SAFETY and LIVENESS do not change in the presence of 3f+2k+1 replicas.
+The only difference in NETWORK-STABILITY is that at any time the set S of stable replicas can be populated by any 2f+k+1 correct replicas, i.e. the minimum number required to order updates and elect a new leader.
+Hence, in a system with 3f+2k+1 replicas, if NETWORK-STABILITY holds, we can still guarantee BOUNDED-DELAY over the rejuvenation cycle, but for at most 3f+2k occurrences the worst-case bound on BOUNDED-DELAY becomes $t=(2f+k)\cdot\alpha$ .
 We calculate t will be subsecond for real systems with large state.

-Compared to the case of 3f+1, in the presence of 3f+2k+1replicas we have a higher number of occurrences in which the worst-case bound on BOUNDED-DELAY is t.
-However, the rejuvenation cycle is longer, and we also expect that the time $(2f+k)\cdot\alpha$ to settle on a correct and fast leader is much smaller than the time $\beta$ to complete recovery after the rejuvenation of a correct replica.
+Compared to the case of 3f+1, in the presence of 3f+2k+1 replicas we have a higher number of occurrences in which the worst-case bound on BOUNDED-DELAY is t.
+However, the rejuvenation cycle is longer, and we also expect that the time $(2f+k)\cdot \alpha$ to settle on a correct and fast leader is much smaller than the time $\beta$ to complete recovery after the rejuvenation of a correct replica.

 In addition, under normal operations (i.e. no recovery in progress), in the presence of f faults we can tolerate the temporary partition of at most k replicas, while still guaranteeing BOUNDED-DELAY.
-Unlike the 3f + 1 replicas case, where the protocol can ensure only LIVENESS, the system does not need to wait for the partitioned replicas to catch up to also guarantee BOUNDED-DELAY.
+Unlike the 3f+1 replicas case, where the protocol can ensure only LIVENESS, the system does not need to wait for the partitioned replicas to catch up to also guarantee BOUNDED-DELAY.